Expressing Sympathy

 The stew is good?
 You bet.
 Make your own!

-I smell the delicious aroma of a mushroom and papaya pizza baking in the oven.
+delicious aroma of a mushroom and papaya pizza baking in the oven.

-I am the aroma?
-No way!
-Smell, in this sentence, is an action verb, something I amdoing.
+in this sentence, is an action verb, something I amdoing.

 The mushroom and papaya pizza smells heavenly.